 Fees are indexed annually, based on the wage price index published by the Australian Bureau of Statistics (Catalogue 6345.0).
 Fee indexation is set out in Regulation 346 of the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995.

-The relevant wage price index figures rose 1.354 per cent between September 2019 and September 2020.
-Refrigeration and air conditioning permit application fees will increase by 1.354 per cent from 1 January 2021.
+The relevant wage price index figures rose 2.227% between September 2020 and September 2021.
+Refrigeration and air conditioning permit application fees will increase by 2.227% from 1 January 2022.

 The Ozone Protection and Synthetic Greenhouse Gas program is administered on a cost-recovery basis, with application fee amounts intended to address the costs incurred by the Department in administering the permit scheme.
 The fees are adjusted annually consistent with the wage price index, to ensure they remain in line with general cost increases across the program and broader economy.